omerfdmrl/NodBlog/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap this project.
+This frameworks/libraries used to bootstrap this project.

 * [![Node][Node.js]][Node-url]
 * [![Vue][Vue.js]][Vue-url]